Swizzkess/customer-data-analysis-dashboard/README.md

 ---

-## 💡 Business Recommendations
+💡 Business Recommendations
-- Focus on high-value customer segments to increase revenue
+	•	Focus on high-value customer segments to increase revenue
-- Optimize and expand top-performing product categories
+	•	Optimize and expand top-performing product categories
-- Encourage adoption of digital payment methods
+	•	Encourage adoption of digital payment methods
-- Improve performance in underperforming locations
+	•	Improve performance in underperforming locations

 ---

-## ▶️ How to Use
+▶️ How to Use
-1. Download the `.pbix` file
+	1. Download the .pbix file
 	2. Open it using Power BI Desktop
 	3. Interact with filters to explore insights

----
+⸻

-## 🧠 Skills Demonstrated
+🧠 Skills Demonstrated
-SQL (Aggregations, Grouping, Data Transformation)
+	•	SQL (Aggregations, Grouping, Data Transformation)

-Data Visualization (Power BI)
+	•	Data Visualization (Power BI)

-Business Analysis & Insight Generation
+	•	Business Analysis & Insight Generation

-Dashboard Design & Storytelling
+	•	Dashboard Design & Storytelling

----
+⸻

-## 🚀 Final Note
+🚀 Final Note

-This project demonstrates the ability to go beyond dashboards by combining technical SQL skills with business thinking, delivering insights that support data-driven decision-making.
+This project demonstrates the ability to combine technical SQL skills with business thinking, delivering insights that support data-driven decision-making.

----

 ## 👤 Author
 Agberhiere Kesiena Perez